blat-blatnik/Escape-Room/README.md

 more complicated.
 Because of this, there is also an option to disable the GUI and avoid the dependancy.
-Library files are provided for you, in the same directory so we hope that compiling the GUI won't be a problem.
+Library files are provided for you in the same directory so we hope that compiling the GUI won't be a problem.

 ## How to compiler with the GUI?